 Characterization of mcwPkd1(nl/nl) identified the time points of interest for this study.
 Triplicate samples from each of three time points were collected for analysis.
 These time points include PN21 before evidence of collagen deposition with trichrome (controls); PN28 where trichrome positive PLM was first evident; and PN42 when fibrosis was widespread.
 One kidney was placed directly in 10% formalin, and paraffin-embedded samples (FFPE) and the contralateral kidney was flash frozen for RNA isolation.

-Laser capture microdissection
+Laser capture microdissection (LCM)

 Serial 10 µ sections, at three different depths of the FFPE tissue were floated onto PEN® membrane slides (Zeiss-415190-9081-000).
 A section from each of the three groups was stained lightly with McLethie’s Trichrome stain for fibrosis.
-This stained section was used to guide laser capture microdissection (LCM) of its serial companion section.
+This stained section was used to guide LCM of its serial companion section.
 LCM of PN21 was accomplished by taking areas between multiple cysts due to the absence of trichrome positive areas.
 The PN21 pre-fibrotic cystic kidney was used as the appropriate control because age-the matched wildtype kidney is devoid of adequate interstitial areas for comparitive analysis (Figure 1).

 RNA extraction

-After harvesting 300000 um² of PLM, total (miRNA and mRNA) RNA was extracted with Qiagen’s miRNeasy FFPE kit (Qiagen cat #217504) according to the manufacturer’s instructions.
+After harvesting 300000 um² of PLM, total (miRNA and mRNA) RNA was extracted with Qiagen’s miRNeasy FFPE kit (Qiagen #217504) according to the manufacturer’s instructions.
 The isolated total RNA was converted to cDNA using the miScript II RT Kit (Qiagen #218161), according to the manufacturer’s instructions, and subsequently, and amplified using the miScript PreAMP PCR kit (Qiagen #331452).
 The amplified cDNA was used for reverse transcription PCR, using the miRNome miScript miRNA PCR Array (Qiagen #331222) to assess changes in miRNA expression over time. miRNA profiling of contralateral whole kidney samples was similarly performed as described above.

 Quality control